nccgroup/DetectWindowsCopyOnWriteForAPI/README.md

 Hypothesis
 -------------
-By default Microsoft will back copies of the same DLL against the same physical memory to save space.
+By default Microsoft Windows will back copies of the same DLL against the same physical memory to save space.
 When a patch occurs a copy on write operation will happen.

 From the Microsoft documentation: https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualquery